Daves1245/CUP/README.md

-# C-Datastructures
+# C Datastructures, Algorithms, and Etc.

-A list of data structures written in C
+A collection of just-for-fun common data structures, algorithms, and other things written in C.

+### Why?

+What's life without a challenge?